Raising the ClaSS of Streaming Time Series Segmentation: Introduction

 We present ClaSS (Classification Score Stream), a domain-agnostic, highly accurate and efficient algorithm that approaches STSS as a self-supervised learning problem.
 It continuously scores the homogeneity of hypothetical sliding window split points and identifies statistically significant CPs using hypothesis testing to find the ends and beginnings of segments.
 Notably, the algorithm only scores the last detected segment and tests if it should be further split into two, thereby reducing model complexity and saving runtime.
 The core of this approach lies in an efficient calculation of ClaSP (Classification Score Profile)~\cite{Ermshaus2022ClaSP}, which was originally constrained to batch analysis.
-ClaSS achieves much higher efficiency than ClaSP, as necessary for the streaming case, by a novel computational scheme that re-uses the results of calculations from previous overlapping sliding windows.
+ClaSS achieves much higher efficiency than ClaSP, as necessary for the streaming case, by efficiently cross-validating a novel streaming $k$-nearest neighbour ($k$-NN) that re-uses the results of calculations from previous overlapping sliding windows.
 Time and space complexity of ClaSS are both linearly dependent only on the sliding window size, thus fulfilling the requirements of STSS.
+While some competitors exhibit sublinear sliding window update runtimes surpassing ClaSS, their segmentation models are restricted to basic methods (e.g. statistical parameter deviation), limiting their accuracy.
+Conversely, ClaSS trades this runtime gap to incorporate more advanced data mining techniques, resulting in significantly higher accuracy at sufficient speeds.

 Figure~\ref{fig:class_example} exemplifies how ClaSS segments a sliding window into homogeneous regions.
-The data set~\cite{Nolle1986crei} shows an ECG recording sampled at 250 Hz from a human subject, who experienced ventricular fibrillations after 40 seconds.
-The global maximum in the profile (Figure~\ref{fig:class_example} bottom) captures the start of the condition, and is detected and reported as a significant change around 5 seconds after the ventricular fibrillations begin.
-This divides the stream into segments with normal and abnormal cardiac activity.
+The data set~\cite{Nolle1986crei} shows an ECG recording sampled at 250 Hz from a human subject, who experienced ventricular fibrillations after 40 seconds ($t=10k$).
+The global maximum in the profile (Figure~\ref{fig:class_example} bottom) captures the start of the condition, and is detected and reported as a significant change around 5 seconds after the ventricular fibrillations begin ($t=11.2k$); dividing the stream into segments with normal and abnormal cardiac activity.

 Specifically, this paper makes the following contributions:

 \begin{enumerate} \item We introduce ClaSS, a novel, efficient and domain-agnostic method for STSS, which scores sliding windows using self-supervised TS classification to detect and report statistically significant CPs with low latency.
 The scoring process annotates the sliding window with the likelihood of CPs.
 Besides being necessary for STSS, this makes it easy for humans to understand and suitable for decision-support systems.